Andres9890/iagitbetter/README.md

 ### Repository Download
 1. The git repository is cloned to a temporary directory using GitPython
-2. If `--all-branches` is specified, all remote branches are fetched and checked out locally
+2. If `--all-branches` is specified, all remote branches are fetched and separate directories are created for each non-default branch
 3. The first commit date is extracted for the creation date
 4. A git bundle is created with all branches and tags

+### Branch Processing (when `--all-branches` is used)
+1. All remote branches are fetched from the repository
+2. For each non-default branch, a separate directory named `{owner}-{repo}_branches/{branch-name}` is created
+3. Each branch is checked out and its files are copied to the respective branch directory
+4. The default branch files remain in the root directory
+5. This creates a clear separation of branches in the archive

 ### Release Processing (when `--releases` is used)
 1. Release information is fetched from the provider's API